What is anaphylaxis?

 Sometimes no obvious cause for anaphylaxis can be found, whilst some people react to unusual triggers such as latex rubber, exercise or temperature changes such as heat and cold.
 Some people suffer from conditions that can make them more likely to suffer from anaphylaxis, such as mastocytosis.

 How can anaphylaxis be treated?

 The most important treatment for anaphylaxis is to identify the trigger and to then avoid it.
 One of the most important roles of the specialist allergist is to precisely identify what a person is allergic to, so that good advice can be given.
 Avoiding the allergen trigger can be relatively easy if it’s a drug, where advice from the patient and a medical alert bracelet can be used to let others know.
 Other allergic triggers are more difficult to avoid, such as a food, like peanut.
-When the allergic trigger is a food a specialist allergy dietician can be extremely helpful.
+When the allergic trigger is a food a dietician with specific expertise in food allergies can be extremely helpful.

 The most important treatment for anaphylaxis is adrenaline.
 Antihistamines and corticosteroids can be used but are second in place to adrenaline.
 Asthma treatments can also be very important in those who suffer from asthma.

 Since triggers cannot always reliably be avoided people who are at risk of anaphylaxis, and their families, carers or friends, need a plan on how to recognise and treat it.
 A good plan which can be completed by a doctor is found on the ASCIA website